lumeland/lume.land/plugins/markdown.md

 // Set the markdown plugins
 const markdown = {
   plugins: [emoji],
-  keepDefaultPlugins: true,
 };

 const site = lume({}, { markdown });
 ```

-The `keepDefaultPlugins` option keeps the two default plugins installed by
-default by Lume (`markdown-it-deflist` and `markdown-it-attrs`).
-Set it to
-`false` (or don't set it at all) to replace the defaults with your specified
-plugins.

 You can pass options to your markdown-it plugins using an array with
 `[plugin, options]` signature.
 Example: